belle2/basf2/online_book/basf2/skim.rst

      By default, this will output a uDST file in the current directory titled ``17230100.udst.root``.
-We can then use another command-line tool to find the number of events in the MDST and uDST files:
+We can then use another command-line tool to find the number of events in the mDST and uDST files:

      .. code-block:: bash